On Farrell-Tate cohomology of GL(3) over rings of quadratic integers: Introduction

 \emph{Structure of the paper:} A few preliminary statements are made in Section~\ref{sec:prelims}, and the translation between conjugacy classes of cyclic subgroups and modules over the group rings for the cyclic groups is explained in Section~\ref{sec:conjugacy}.
 We discuss a generalization of Reiner's classification of modules over group rings in Section~\ref{sec:groupring}.
 A description of the centralizers and normalizers of cyclic subgroups in terms of the automorphisms of the corresponding modules over the group rings is given in Section~\ref{sec:centralizer}.
-Finally, the example computations are given in Section~\ref{sec:examples}, and we discuss the machine computations in Section~\ref{sec:machine_computations}.
+Finally, the sample computations are given in Section~\ref{sec:examples}, and we discuss the machine computations in Section~\ref{sec:machine_computations}.
+In Appendix~\ref{sec:o5}, we discuss a sample case which exhibits the difficulties in generalizing our counting of the conjugacy classes of order-3-subgroups beyond its setting over the principal ideal domains.